AsherJingkongChen/Mini-Note/DSA-Problems/leetcode/tag-design/706-Design-HashMap/Decision.md

 # Decision

 ### Array of buckets size
-- power of `2` is easy and efficient for a dynamic array
+- power of `2` is simple and efficient for a dynamic array

 ### Hash function scheme

 ###### Hashing by multiplication
 > Compared to Hashing by division
 - Pros
-	- Any size of the array of buckets is allowed
+	- Any size of the array of buckets is allowed, e.g. power of 2
 	- Uniformly distributed
-	- Make a good use of memory
 - Cons
 	- Slightly slower than division
 	- More collisions